alphazolam/EMV-Engine/README.md

 * **Remove Mismatched Motlists** is a feature for when a matched motbank contains extra motlists that are of the wrong body type (facial animations for a body or vice versa), and removes mismatched ones
 * **Cache Figure Data** makes Enhanced Model Viewer use saved JSON data for its matched banks and motbanks, loading them faster
 * **Enable Hotkeys** makes the viewer's hotkeys (pictured below) be usable
-* **Re-cache Animations** is important for RE Engine games before RE8 in particular, and is what builds the huge list of motbanks, motlists and motions that EMV uses
+* **Re-cache Animations** makes EMV re-read all motbank files and cache their contents.
+This particularly important for RE Engine games before RE8, and is what builds the huge list of motbanks, motlists and motions that EMV uses
-* **Clear Motbank Resource Cache** Clears the global list of motionbanks loaded by EMV, if it has become polluted with a broken file or has not been correctly filled
+* **Clear Motbank Resource Cache** Clears the global list of motionbanks loaded by EMV, if it has become polluted with a broken file or has not been correctly filled with data
 * **Clear Figure Data** Deletes all the current Cached Figure Data described above
 ![Enhanced Model Viewer Settings](https://i.imgur.com/ipuAxja.png)